ropensci/roweb3/content/blog/2024-11-20-allcontributors/index.md

 The [allcontributors package](https://docs.ropensci.org/allcontributors/) has only one main function which you'll likely ever need, [`add_contributors()`](https://docs.ropensci.org/allcontributors/reference/add_contributors.html).
 This function includes a large number of parameters, all of which are set to sensible default values that should work for most projects.
 Simply running [`add_contributors()`](https://docs.ropensci.org/allcontributors/reference/add_contributors.html) in the root directory of your repository will automatically add or update your lists of contributors.
+An even simpler option is to run the function regularly via a GitHub workflow, so you'll never need to worry about forgetting to update your allcontributors lists.
+The [allcontributors package](https://docs.ropensci.org/allcontributors/) includes a demonstration [workflow file](https://github.com/ropensci/allcontributors/blob/main/.github/workflows/allcontributors.yml), which you can simply copy into your own repository.
+From the first commit of that file, your allcontributors list will be automatically updated on every push, as well as at regular intervals as defined at the top of that file.
-No matter how long after the contribution this function is called, contributions will always be acknowledged, and ...
+Regardless of how you update your lists, no matter how long after the contribution this function is called, contributions will always be acknowledged, and ...

 ### Advantage: Contributors are linked directly to their contributions